arduino/serial-monitor/README.md

-# Arduino pluggable discovery for serial ports
+# Arduino pluggable monitor for serial ports

-The `serial-discovery` tool is a command line program that interacts via stdio.
+The `serial-monitor` tool is a command line program that interacts via stdio.
 It accepts commands as plain ASCII strings terminated with LF `\n` and sends response as JSON.

 ## How to build

 Install a recent go environment (>=13.0) and run `go build`.
-The executable `serial-discovery` will be produced in your working directory.
+The executable `serial-monitor` will be produced in your working directory.

 ## Usage